EGA-archive/LocalEGA/docs/index.rst

 The user first logs onto the Local EGA's inbox and uploads its files.
 He/She then goes to the Central EGA's interface to prepare a submission.
-Upon completion, the files are ingested into the vault and become searchable by the Central EGA's engine.
+Upon completion, the files are ingested into the archive and become searchable by the Central EGA's engine.

 ----